jrgarlick/redmine_wiki_issues/README.md

 ### Completed Ideas
 * Link back to Wiki page from Issue to help increase the connection between the Issue and the original note
 * Name the issue with the Wiki page name prefixed: ('`<wiki name> - <issue title>`')

+## Use Cases

+1) You're an Avid Redmine User and you have your own personal project to track your daily notes.
+You've been copying any tasks out of your notes and creating new issues.
+This works well, but it's a pain and there's a lot of context switching and makes you lose focus on the meeting.
+This plugin can help you jot down an action, and then later easily provide details in the

+2) You're a part of a dev team and you're in an architecture design session.
+You're taking notes in the Redmine Wiki and some needs come up in the moment.
+You take a note to follow up on those actions, but then the meeting progresses and you forget about the tasks.
+Days later, you remember, but the opportunity has passed.
+This plugin would have created new issues that you could have added to your backlog.

+## License

+The source code for the site is licensed under the MIT license, which you can find in the LICENSE.txt file.